asciinema/asciinema-player/README.md

 * downloading an existing recording from asciinema.org by appending `.cast` to the asciicast page URL (for example: https://asciinema.org/a/28307.cast).

-### Download the standalone player bundle
+### Use the standalone player bundle in your HTML page

-Download latest version of the player from
-[releases page](https://github.com/asciinema/asciinema-player/releases).
-You
-only need `asciinema-player.min.js` and `asciinema-player.css` files.
+Download latest version of the player bundle from [releases page](https://github.com/asciinema/asciinema-player/releases).
+You only need `asciinema-player.min.js` and `asciinema-player.css` files.

-### Use the player in your HTML page

 First, add `asciinema-player.min.js`, `asciinema-player.css`and the `.cast` file of your recording to your site's assets.
 The HTML snippet below assumes they're in